openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 `Sparse weights decompression feature` allows to pack weights for Matrix Multiplication operations directly in the CPU plugin at the model compilation stage and store non-zero values in a special packed format.
 Then, during the execution of the model, the weights are unpacked and used in the computational kernel.
 Since the weights are loaded from DDR/L3 cache in the packed format this significantly decreases memory consumption and as a consequence improve inference performance.

-To use this feature, the user is provided with property `sparse_weights_decompression_rate`, which can take values from the interval \[0.5, 1\] (values from \[0, 0.5\] are not supported in current implementation, see limitations below). `sparse_weights_decompression_rate` defines sparse rate threashold: only operations with higher sparse rate will be executed using `sparse weights decompression feature`.
+To use this feature, the user is provided with property `sparse_weights_decompression_rate`, which can take values from the interval \[0, 1\]. `sparse_weights_decompression_rate` defines sparse rate threashold: only operations with higher sparse rate will be executed using `sparse weights decompression feature`.
 The default value is `1`, which means the option is disabled.

 > **NOTE**: `Sparse weights decompression feature` is disabled by default since overall speed-up highly depends on particular workload and for some cases the feature may introduce performance degradations.